feijaouk/antoniocloud.com/docs/index.md

 ---

-## About Antonio

-Here you find more [About Antonio Feijao UK](/about/).

----

-## Antonio Certifications

-Here I have a list of current [Antonio Feijao UK certifications](/certifications/).

----

 ## Albert Einstein

-On this page you might find  quotes about [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), that's because I found many of them inspirational and believe in them.
+On my website, you will find  quotes from [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), that's because I found many of them inspirational and believe in them.

 > The only source of knowledge is experience.